Libensemble/libensemble/docs/dev_guide/release_management/release_platforms/rel_spack.rst

      git commit -am "Update libensemble"
      git push origin update_libensemble --force

-Once the branch is pushed to the forked repo - go to github and do a pull request from this branch on the fork to the develop branch on the upstream.
+Once the branch is pushed to the forked repo - go to GitHub and do a pull request from this branch on the fork to the develop branch on the upstream.